Laura-O/WCA-modals/README.md

     * e.g setting the format of the round to "Average of 5 / Best of 1" is not possible
 * The cutoff time must not be higher than the time limit.
 * It's not a official standard to write the round formats with a "`/`", but I think it's an international unofficial standard. :-)
+* Rounds must have a time limit, but cutoffs are optional.
+So it might make sense to force users to choose a round format and a time limit first.

 ### Advance conditions
 * Percentile `<=` 75% (defined by regs)